The Man Who Watched Trains Go By: Plot

-Also in the briefcase is a train ticket to Paris and the address of the woman, whose name is Michele Rozier.
+The briefcase also contains a train ticket to Paris and the address of the woman, whose name is Michele Rozier.
 Kees takes the briefcase and boards the train, abandoning his family.
-On board he is surprised to meet Lucas, who makes it clear he suspects Kees.
+He is surprised to meet Lucas on board, who makes it clear he suspects Kees.
 As they approach Paris, Kees jumps off the train.
 He goes to Michele, but she turns him away, not realizing he has the money.
 Lucas meets her and explains what has happened.
 He says de Koster is alive, but Kees does not know this, and Lucas fears he will now do something desperate.

 As Lucas hopes, Michele wants the money enough to trace Kees, and the police follow her to him.
-But she helps him get away and stay with Louis (Ferdy Mayne), her lover, who lives over a garage near train tracks.
-She tells Kees that within a couple of days Louis will provide Kees with fake papers so he can leave the country.
+However, she helps him get away and stay with her lover, Louis, who lives over a garage near the train tracks.
+She tells Kees that within a couple of days, Louis will provide Kees with fake papers so he can leave the country.

-Kees is suspicious enough to hide the money, in an abandoned car near the tracks, before Louis is able to search his effects.
-Bored with hiding out and tired of belittling remarks about his status, he decides to "live dangerously" and takes Michele out on the town.
-She seems to warm to him and he is seduced into trusting her.
+Kees is suspicious enough to hide the money in an abandoned car close to the tracks, before Louis is able to search his effects.
+Bored with hiding and tired of belittling remarks about his status, he decides to "live dangerously" and takes Michele out to spend time with her.
+She seems attracted to him and he is seduced into trusting her.
 Drunk and infatuated, he phones Lucas to taunt him, promises Michele they will go away together, and then tells her where the money is.
 She goes there, but Lucas has already found it.
 He offers her immunity if she helps him find Kees.

-Kees gets away from Lucas, steals a knife from a shop window, and goes to the garage.
+Kees gets away from Lucas, steals a knife and goes to the garage.
 At knifepoint, Louis phones Michele and asks her to come.
 Kees confronts Michele and threatens to prove his worth by killing her—and then he does.
-With Lucas in pursuit, he runs onto the train tracks and directly toward an approaching train.
-At the last moment it reaches a switch and crosses onto another track.
+With Lucas in pursuit, he runs onto the train tracks directly toward an approaching train.
+At the last moment, it reaches a switch and crosses onto another track.
 Kees rambles deliriously as Lucas arrests him.